-Scrum Masters are the guardian of the entire project, provides regular feedback, and guides the team in the right direction ensuring the work stays on track with timely completion.
-They are often called the team’s advocates.
+Scrum Masters are the guardians of the entire project, provide regular feedback, and guide the team in the right direction, ensuring the work stays on track with timely completion.
+As a result, they are often called the team’s advocates.

 The significant role of the product owner is to have a goal for each sprint.
 They have a vision for a product and how it fits into organizational goals.
 They manage and prioritize the task in the backlog and act as a voice for the stakeholder.

 Team members are responsible for creating the entire product.
 They are responsible for executing the task in every sprint.
-The team members varied skills and strengths, which would help to get the work done efficiently.
-The team can be of people with the same job roles or different roles
+The team members had varied skills and strengths, which would help to get the work done efficiently.
+The team can consist of people with the same job or different roles.

 The stakeholders of the project should be kept updated about the project proceedings.
-They must be involved during the sprint retrospective meeting to review the work and provide feedback for the changes to be made.
+During the sprint retrospective meeting, they must review the work and provide feedback for the changes.

 Components of Agile Project Management

 Here are a few components of Agile Project Management:

 User story encompasses information about the entire project, which would help the team raise a reasonable estimate to attain desired project goals.
 The user story is mainly written from the user’s perspective.

 Sprints are short iterations, usually taking 1-3 weeks to accomplish the meeting’s determined task.
 The tasks should be equally segregated amongst the team members to complete the task during each sprint successfully.
 Sprints should be continuously repeated until all the product’s essential features are ready.
 Upon completion of the sprint, you can review what is working and what is not in your product and make necessary adjustments before moving on to the next.